 The Doge’s Palace is the top historical sight to see in Venice.
-The Palazzo Ducale is justifiably popular and queues to get in are often very long and slow moving.
+The Palazzo Ducale is justifiably popular and queues to get in are often very long and slow-moving.
 Visitors with tickets use the priority entrance to skip the ticket window waiting line.
 Online tickets are available from many resellers including Tiqets and Get Your Guide.

 Most of the Doge’s Palace may be seen without a tour – several good guidebooks and audio guides are available – but the secret itineraries tour is compulsory to see some of the smaller rooms and the jail.
-Shorter tours let visitors explore the main palace alone after the guided tour but some combination tours include a guided tour of the main palace and Saint Mark’s basilica.
+Shorter tours let visitors explore the main palace alone after the guided tour but some combination tours include a guided tour of the main palace and Saint Mark’s Basilica.

-After hours night visits are very pleasant too but these tours are pricey.
+After-hours night visits are very pleasant too but these tours are pricey.
 Combination tours are possible to see the Doge’s Palace and St Mark Basilica at night — the venues are beautifully lit and uncrowded for those that can afford the ticket prices.

-Admission to the Doge’s Palace is around €22 and also include admission to the three civic museums at San Marco (Correr Museum, National Archaeological Museum, Biblioteca Marciana).
+Admission to the Doge’s Palace is around €22 and also includes admission to the three civic museums at San Marco (Correr Museum, National Archaeological Museum, Biblioteca Marciana).
 Tickets are not sold for individual museums.
 These four sights are sometimes referred to as the four museums of San Marco.
 Tickets are generally valid for three months — the three civic museums must be seen in one session with the Doge’s Palace a separate visit.

 Almost all Venice Museum Passes include the Doge’s Palace.

 Buy Skip-the-Line Tickets for the Peggy Guggenheim Collection in Venice